benchmark-urbanism/cityseer-api/docs/src/pages/metrics/networks.md

 - Segmentised versions of centrality measures should not be computed on dual graph topologies because street segment lengths would be duplicated for each permutation of dual edge spanning street intersections.
 By way of example, the contribution of a single edge segment at a four-way intersection would be duplicated three times.
-- Global closeness is strongly discouraged because it does not behave suitably for localised graphs.
-Harmonic closeness should be used instead.
+- The usual formulations of closeness or normalised closeness are discouraged because these do not behave suitably for localised graphs.
+Harmonic closeness or Hillier normalisation (which resembles a simplified form of Improved Closeness Centrality proposed by Wasserman and Faust) should be used instead.
 - Network decomposition can be a useful strategy when working at small distance thresholds, and confers advantages such as more regularly spaced snapshots and fewer artefacts at small distance thresholds where street edges intersect distance thresholds.
 However, the regular spacing of the decomposed segments will introduce spikes in the